automatico/jato/README.md

         Devices inventory file (default "devices.json") -p    Ask for user password
   -u string
-        Username to connect to devices with (default "JATO_SSH_USER environment variable")
+        Username to connect to devices with (default "JATO_USERNAME environment variable")
 ```

 Run a series of commands against N number of devices.